Clement-W/DLIP_template/README.md

 Adapted template from https://github.com/MashedP/dlip-pytorch-DL-good-practises.

 This framework uses hydra and tensorboard to monitor deep learning experiments.
-The current code is meant to train simple MLPs on the USPS dataset.
+The current code is designed to train simple linear models on the USPS dataset.

 ## Project Structure